top of page

 Water is the lifeblood of a tree.
 It transports nutrients, supports photosynthesis, and helps maintain structural stability.
 However, improper watering can do more harm than good.

-Overwatering: Too much water suffocates roots, leading to root rot and fungal infections.
+1. Overwatering: Too much water suffocates roots, leading to root rot and fungal infections.

 The Right Way to Water Your Trees

-1. Deep Watering is Key
+1. Deep Watering is Essential

 2. Water at the Right Time

-3. Adjust for Tree Age
+3. Adjust Based on Tree Age

-4. Factor in Soil Type
+4. Consider Your Soil Type

-5. Mulch for Moisture Retention
+5. Use Mulch to Retain Moisture

-A 5–10 cm layer of organic mulch around the base of your tree helps:
+Applying a 5–10 cm layer of organic mulch around the base of your tree helps:

-• Retain soil moisture.
+• Retain moisture in the soil

-• Regulate temperature.
+• Regulate soil temperature

-• Reduce competition from weeds.
+• Reduce competition from weeds

 Tree Watering Dripline